compare

 Is Availity a competitor to Medi?

 Not directly.
-Availity and Medi serve different layers of the billing workflow.
-Availity is payer-network infrastructure: it moves transactions between providers and health plans, provides a payer portal for status and prior auth, and for some payers functions as a mandatory EDI gateway.
-Medi is the billing-company operating layer: it handles the claim workflow, denial management, ERA posting, reporting, and multi-practice management that billing-company staff do every day.
+They serve different layers.
+Availity is payer-network infrastructure: it moves transactions between providers and health plans, offers a payer portal for status and prior auth, and for some payers functions as a mandatory EDI gateway.
+Medi is the operating layer: the claim workflow, denial management, ERA posting, reporting, and multi-practice management that billing-company staff handle every day.
 Many billing companies use both.

 Does using Medi mean losing access to Availity's payer portal?

 No. Availity Essentials is free and credential-based.
-A billing company can register staff for Availity Essentials access for specific payer workflows — authorization submission, appeals via payer-specific forms, payer correspondence — while running daily billing operations in Medi.
-The two tools do not conflict.
+A billing company can register staff for Essentials access for specific payer workflows, authorization submission, appeals on payer-specific forms, correspondence, while running daily operations in Medi.
+The two do not conflict.

-If Anthem requires Availity as its EDI gateway, does that mean billing companies must use Availity as their clearinghouse?
+If Anthem requires Availity as its EDI gateway, must billing companies use Availity as their clearinghouse?

-The Anthem requirement is at the EDI gateway level, not the billing-platform level.
-Billing companies submitting Anthem claims through Stedi still route through Availity's gateway because Stedi and Availity have that connection in place.
-The billing-company staff do not log into Availity to submit claims — they work in Medi, and the gateway routing happens automatically at the clearinghouse layer.
+No. The Anthem requirement is at the gateway level, not the billing-platform level.
+Anthem claims submitted through Stedi still route through Availity's gateway, because Stedi and Availity have that connection in place.
+Staff do not log into Availity to submit; they work in Medi, and the gateway routing happens automatically at the clearinghouse layer.

 What does Availity Essentials cost, and how does that compare to Medi?